craftercms/docs/source/new-ia/by-role/developer/composable/index.rst

 ----------
 Extensions
 ----------
 ..
-Extensions as facilitator of composability
+Extensions as facilitator of composability -- todo link to extensions/index

 ^^^^^^^^^^
 Blueprints